vanhoesenj/MSFS15-Digital-Stories/README.md

 ![](https://raw.githubusercontent.com/vanhoesenj/MSFS15-Digital-Stories/master/Borges.png)

 We need to be thoughtful about the remediation process, which [Timothy Briggs](http://www2.bgsu.edu/departments/english/cconline/tbriggs/three_frameworks.html) describes as the:
 > "representation of one medium into another - have to consider what to include, what they add, what they move forward.
-Argues newer media can remediate older media and vice versa"
+Argues newer media can remediate older media and vice versa."

 Ultimately you want to do your best to avoid your readers having this experience: